aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 Arista network devices or with Arista CloudVision Portal, which in turn communicates with the Arista network devices.
 Controlling what Ansible does is typically done using a SSH terminal session to the Ansible server from the Operator’s computer.
-Using Ansible to control an Arista network infrastructure is agentless, i.e. it requires nothing additional to be installed on the Arista network devices or on Arista CloudVision Portal.
+Using Ansible to control an Arista network infrastructure is agentless, i.e. it requires nothing additional to be installed on the Arista network devices or on Arista CloudVision Portal and only uses the existing APIs to remotely configure the network.

 ![Figure: Ansible and CVP](../_media/getting-started/Ansible-and-CVP-httpapi.png)